TheNavigateur/proposal-pipeline-operator-for-function-composition/README.md

 const doubleThenSquareThenHalf = double +> square +> half
 ```

-If an async function is used as an operand, the expression would also evaluate to an async function:
+If an async function is used as an operand, the expression would evaluate to an async function:

 ```javascript
 const doubleThenSquareThenHalfAsync = double +> squareAsync +> half
 ```

-If a generator function is used as an operand, the expression would also evaluate to a generator function that pipes each yielded value of the supplied generator function to the subsequent functions:
+If a generator function is used as an operand, the expression would evaluate to a generator function that pipes each yielded value to subsequent functions:

 ```javascript
 const randomBetween1And100Generator = randomBetween0And1Generator +> multiplyBy100